hashicorp/levant/README.md

 * **Auto Revert Checking**: In the event that a job deployment does not pass its healthy threshold and the job has auto-revert enabled; Levant will track the resulting rollback deployment so you can see the exact outcome of the deployment process.

-## Download
+## Download & Install

-* The Levant binary can be downloaded from the [GitHub releases page](https://github.com/jrasell/levant/releases) using `curl -L https://github.com/jrasell/levant/releases/download/0.1.0/linux-amd64-levant -o levant`
+* The Levant binary can be downloaded from the [GitHub releases page](https://github.com/jrasell/levant/releases) using `curl -L https://github.com/jrasell/levant/releases/download/0.1.1/linux-amd64-levant -o levant`

 * A docker image can be found on [Docker Hub](https://hub.docker.com/r/jrasell/levant/), the latest version can be downloaded using `docker pull jrasell/levant`.

 * Levant can be built from source by firstly cloning the repository `git clone github.com/jrasell/levant.git`.
 Once cloned the binary can be built using the `make` command or invoking the `build.sh` script located in the scripts directory.

+* There is a [Levant Ansible role](https://github.com/stevenscg/ansible-role-levant) available to help installation on machines.
+Thanks to @stevenscg for this.

 ## Templating